About the INORMS Research Evaluation Group

 Ms Maryke Hunter-Husselmann

-Director: Research Information and Strategy at the Division for Research Development (DRD), Stellenbosch University (SU)
+Director, Research Information and Strategy, Division for Research Development, Stellenbosch University, South Africa

 Dr Reingis Hauck

-Director of the research and innovation services at Leibniz University Hannover, Germany
+Director of Research and innovation Services at Leibniz University Hannover, Germany

 Raquel Salviati

-Raquel has been working as a research manager since 2011 and is a member of the Advisory Board of the Brazilian Research Administration and Management Association (BRAMA).
-She holds a Bachelor’s and Master’s degree in Biomedical Sciences.
-She completed her PhD in the area of Technology and Society, focusing on metrics and impact indicators related to funding research.
-She has been actively involved in organizing workshops to train Brazilian managers and researchers in the research management area.
-At Fiocruz, she supports researchers in identifying and formalizing research partnerships and in pre-award stages of grants and awards.
-Additionally, at Fiocruz, she is part of the team of a program that finances institutional projects, the Inova-Fiocruz Program, where she works by evaluating projects and developing efforts to assess the impact of this research on the Brazilian National Health System.
+Dr. Raquel is the President of the Brazilian Research Administration and Management Association (BRAMA) and has served as a Research Manager at the Oswaldo Cruz Foundation (Fiocruz) since 2011.
+She holds a Bachelor’s and Master’s degree in Biomedical Sciences and completed her PhD in Technology and Society, focusing on metrics and impact indicators in research funding.
+Dr. Raquel is actively involved in organizing workshops to train Brazilian researchers and managers in research administration.
+At Fiocruz, she supports researchers in identifying and formalizing research partnerships, as well as in the pre-award stages of grants and awards.
+Additionally, she is part of the Inova-Fiocruz Program, where she evaluates projects and assesses the impact of research on the Brazilian National Health System.

 Sofia Andersson